 Tip: Treat yourself to a ‘new to you’ food at least once a month, and a healthy ‘splurge’ food at least once a week.
 This tip goes double for all of you just venturing a dairy-free or other free-from diet.
 Now is the time to explore!
 Read on, this tip gets better …

 I confess, even though I love whole foods and eating seasonally, I can easily get caught in an ordinary repetitive rut … It wasn’t until I signed up for a CSA that I discovered the fun and excitement of trialing new-to-me foods.
 Throwing a new food in the mix on occasion really perks up my interest in from-scratch meals, and helps me to expand the variety in my diet.

 Keep in mind, the “new” or “reintroduced” food could be fruit, vegetables, whole grains, organic meats, wild seafood, a drink (think herbal or antioxidant tea, kefir, or kombucha), a wholesome baking ingredient, or even or even a fun “superfood” like maca, acai, or mulberries.
 The sky is the limit!

 As it happened, this month the fruit CSA delivered an item that I couldn’t believe I had never tried before, fresh figs. The dried, wrinkly ones have entered my kitchen on several occasions, but this was my first taste of a fresh fig, and it was delicious!
-I had several, so I opted to make a spread that would replace my morning nut butter for a for a few days, and even used it to jazz up that banana smoothie …
+I had an abundance, so I opted to make this nutty maple-fig spread to switch it up from my morning nut butter.
+I even used it to jazz up that banana smoothie!